 Seven Tips for Getting Your Guest Posts Published

 I’m trying to break Leo Babauta’s record.
 Leo became an A-list blogger, gaining over 100,000 subscribers on his blog Zen Habits by writing for other blogs.
-And I’m trying to follow his example, and I’m almost there.
+I’m trying to follow his example, and I’m almost there.

 Guest posting is the single most effective way to increase the reach of your blog.
 In addition to writing daily posts for this blog, I usually write a few posts per week for other blogs.
 It’s a lot of work, but it’s worth it.

 I’ve guest-posted for Problogger, Ken Davis, Erica Cosminsky, Bryan Allain, Laura Click, Kyle Reed, Spence Smith, Randy Elrod, and many others, including a little blog by Michael Hyatt.

 I’m a believer in guest posting.
 It’s the secret to taking your blog to the next level.
 And here’s the kicker: anyone can do it.

 As an addendum to my “Seven Steps to Writing a Succesful Guest Post” (featured on MichaelHyatt.com), I’ve come up with some tips for getting more guest posts published on other sites.
 And if you want more details, I’ve recorded two bonus videos and compiled a downloadable eBook to walk you through them for your own blog.

 Every blogger who wants to grow her influence can begin by practicing these habits that lead to more successful guest posting: